mmjee/libeds/README.md

 It handles key management, generation and synchronization based on the provided wallet.
 For more details on how this is handled, see below.

-It accepts arbitrary types, as everything is serialized by MessagePack.
+It accepts arbitrary types, as everything is serialized by MessagePack using `msgpackr`.

 ### Installation